rssh/dotty-cps-async/README.md

 })
 ```

-Note, that monad can be any trait, for which it is possible to implement ```AsyncMonad``` typeclass.
+Note, that monad can be any trait, for which it is possible to implement [CpsAsyncMonad](https://github.com/rssh/dotty-cps-async/blob/master/src/main/scala/cps/CpsMonad.scala) typeclass.
 You can provide those methods for your favorite monad.
 Look at our implementation for
 [ComputationBounds](https://github.com/rssh/dotty-cps-async/blob/master/src/test/scala/cps/ComputationBound.scala) and [Future](https://github.com/rssh/dotty-cps-async/blob/master/src/main/scala/cps/FutureAsyncMonad.scala) for example.